Wellbiit/pbr_analytics/README.md

 ---

 ### 3. Ride Quality vs. Prize Money
-UTB accounts for the majority of total prize money ($37M over 2020-2026), while Touring Pro Division distributes significantly less (~$3.4M).
-This suggests that **reaching a higher tour level has a greater impact on earnings than individual ride quality** - the tour you compete in determines your prize ceiling more than your personal performance metrics.
+The scatter plot shows Prize Money vs Average Score per rider (2020-2026).
+Riders with avg score below 75 earn near-zero prize money regardless of other factors.
+Above 75, earnings grow but with high variance, suggesting that **ride quality is a necessary but not sufficient condition for high earnings**.
+Tour level acts as a multiplier: the same ride quality yields dramatically different prize money depending on which  our the rider competes in.

 ![Prize vs Score](visuals/prize_vs_score.png)

 ---

 ### 4. Tour Trends

-PBR Brazil consistently shows the highest average Ride% (~33%), while Touring Pro Division has the lowest (~14%).
-UTB average ride% has been growing since 2023, suggesting increasing overall competition quality.
+PBR Brazil consistently shows the highest average Ride% among all tours (41-52%), while Touring Pro Division has the lowest (18-24%).
+Note that Ride% includes all participants.
+Riders with zero successful rides are counted, which reflects the real difficulty level of each tour.

-A notable peak in total points across all riders occurred in **2025**, potentially linked to the recovery of the full event calendar after COVID-19 disruptions in 2020–2022.
+UTB ride% ranges 28-38% with a growing trend since 2022, suggesting increasing competition quality at the elite level.

+AVG scores show a clear hierarchy:
+- **UTB**: 54-72 (elite level)
+- **PBR Brazil**: 50-63
+- **PBR Canada**: 43-59
+- **Challenger Series**: 38-42 *(launched 2022)*
+- **Touring Pro Division**: 25-32 (entry level)

 ![Tour Trends](visuals/tour_trends.png)

 ---

 ### 5. Rider Stability
-Using **Coefficient of Variation (CV)** of ride% across years as a stability metric:
+To measure stability, I calculated the **Coefficient of Variation (CV)** of each rider's ride% across seasons:

+**Method:**
+1. Calculate average ride% per rider per year
+2. Compute STDDEV and AVG of those yearly values
+3. CV = STDDEV / AVG × 100 - lower CV means more consistent year-to-year performance
+4. Stability Score = 100 - CV (easier to read: higher = more stable)

+**Filters applied:** ≥4 seasons, avg ride% ≥20%, ≥50 total rides *(to ensure statistically meaningful results)*

+**Key findings:**
-- **John Crimber** is the most stable active rider (CV = 2.58%, stability score = 97.05)
+- **John Crimber** - most stable active rider (CV = 2.58%, stability score = 97.05)
+- No strong correlation between avg ride% and stability: a rider can have high ride% but be inconsistent year-to-year
-- Riders with both high average ride% AND high stability cluster in the top-right of the scatter plot
+- The top-right of the scatter plot (high avg ride% + high stability score) represents the most well-rounded elite performers
-- Stability + ride quality together predict elite performance better than either metric alone

 ![Stability](visuals/stability.png)

 ---

 ## 💡 Conclusions
-1. **Career path matters** - TPD and Challenger Series are the main gateways to UTB
+1. **Career path matters** - Touring Pro Division (56 riders) and Challenger Series (49 riders) are the main gateways to UTB
-2. **Stability predicts success** - consistent performers outperform high-variance riders
+2. **Stability predicts success** - consistent performers (low CV) tend to have higher avg ride% over their career
-3. **Tour level > ride quality** for prize earnings (correlation = 0.24)
+3. **Tour level determines earnings** - UTB distributes ~$37M over 2020-2026 vs ~$3.4M in TPD; reaching a higher tour level has greater impact on prize money than individual ride quality
-4. **Speed of progression** - 50% of UTB riders got there within 1 year
+4. **Speed of progression** - 50% of UTB riders got there within 1 year *(based on 2020–2026 data)*

 ---